kubernetes-sigs/cluster-api/docs/book/common_code/cluster_controller.md

 ## Cluster Controller Semantics

 {% panel style="info", title="Logic sequence" %}
-We need a diagrams tracing the logic from resource creation though updates and finally deletion.
+We need a diagram tracing the logic from resource creation through updates and finally deletion.
 This was done using the sequences GitBook plugin.
 Unfortunately there are (possibly personal) problems with phantomjs which are making this difficult.